Paul Allen Fast Facts

 March 2, 2015 - Announces he has found the wreck of the Musashi, a long-lost World War II Japanese battleship, near the Philippines.

 January 2016 - An anchor chain on the Tatoosh allegedly damages an estimated 11,000 square feet of coral reef on Seven Mile Beach Park in the Cayman Islands.
 Allen is not on board at the time.
-The owners reach a settlement agreement with the government of the Cayman Islands before the end of the year.
+He reaches a settlement agreement with the government of the Cayman Islands before the end of the year.

 March 23, 2016 - Founds The Paul G. Allen Frontiers Group to support emerging bioscience research.